shekhar-sharma/DataScience/Groups/Group_ID_39/package/color_histogram/README.md

 ## Regional()

-Calculate histogram of red, green and blue with masking dividing image into 5 parts top-left, bottom-left, top-right, bottom-right and center elliple.
+Calculate histogram of red, green and blue with masking and dividing image into 5 parts top-left, bottom-left, top-right, bottom-right and center elliple.

 - Syntax: